 When selecting “Uninstall NSX Components” only (NSX-T 2.x), it will try to remove the TN configuration in a safe way in NSX Manager.
 If the node is reachable over the management interface it also clears the node local config and will de-install the VIBs.
 An error is thrown if VM’s are still attached to the N-VDS.

-When selecting “Force Delete” only, it will forcefully remove the TN configuration in NSX Manager.
+When selecting “Force Delete” only, it will forcefully remove the TN configuration and TZ participation in NSX Manager while leaving the faulty hosts as-is.
+So, no VIBs being de-installed.
 This option is very useful when the node cannot be recovered anymore and / or is not reachable over the management interface.
 If the node gets into the “Orphaned” state, the command needs to run twice before the TN config is fully cleaned up in NSX Manager.

 When selecting both (NSX-T 2.x), it will forcefully remove the TN configuration in NSX Manager.
 If the node is reachable over the management interface it also clears the node local config and will de-install the VIBs, even if VM’s are still attached to the N-VDS.
 In most cases you would not need both options to be selected before remove a faulty TN.

 Transport Node Profiles

 When a “Transport Node Profile” is attached to the cluster the faulty node resides in, the “Remove NSX” option is not available for that specific node, but only for the whole cluster.
 In this case use the “Detach Transport Node Profile” option in the “Actions” menu, for the cluster the faulty node is in.